 We are performing research on or developing products for the treatment of several rare diseases, including HAE, diseases of the complement system, and FOP, as well as developing broad spectrum antivirals for use as medical countermeasures.
 We expect to encounter significant competition for any of the pharmaceutical products we are developing and plan to develop.
-Companies that complete clinical trials, obtain required funding or government support, obtain required regulatory approvals and commence commercial sales or stockpiling orders of their products before their competitors may achieve a significant competitive advantage.
-There are licensed therapies for HAE (including Berinert®, Haegarda®, Cinryze®, Kalbitor®, Takhzyro®, Firazyr® (icatibant) and generic icatibant), therapies for certain complement-mediated diseases such as PNH, aHUS, myasthenia gravis, and neuromyelitis optica spectrum disorder (Soliris® and UltomirisTM), products for the prevention or treatment of influenza (seasonal flu vaccines, Tamiflu® (oseltamivir), generic oseltamivir, Relenza®, and Inavir®, favipiravir, and XofluzaTM), remdesivir as a potential treatment for COVID-19 and a number of additional of products in clinical development in these therapeutic areas and for the treatment of FOP.
+Companies that complete clinical trials, obtain required funding or government support, obtain required regulatory approvals and commence commence as set of their products before their competitors may achieve a significant competitive advantage.
+There are licensed therapies for HAE (including Berinert®, Haegarda®, Cinryze®, Kalbitor®, Takhzyro®, Firazyr® (icatibant), generic icatibant, and Ruconest®), therapies for certain complement-mediated diseases such as PNH, aHUS, myasthenia gravis, and neuromyelitis optica spectrum disorder (Soliris® and UltomirisTM), products for the prevention or treatment of influenza (seasonal flu vaccines, Tamiflu® (oseltamivir), generic oseltamivir, Relenza®, and Inavir®, favipiravir, and XofluzaTM), remdesivir as a potential treatment for COVID-19 and a number of additional products in clinical development in these therapeutic areas and for the treatment of FOP.
 In addition, various government entities throughout the world may offer incentives, grants and contracts to encourage additional investment into preventative and therapeutic agents against viruses such as influenza, coronavirus, Ebola, and others, which may have the effect of further increasing the number of our competitors and/or providing advantages to certain competitors.
 See "Item 1.
-Business-Competition" in our Annual Report on Form 10-K for the year ended December 31, 2019 for further discussion of our competitors, competitive products or programs, and the competitive conditions in these and other therapeutic areas.
+Business-Competitive products or programs, and the competitive conditions in these and other therapeutic areas.